 In the case of Transactions, specify the Application, Tier, and Business Transaction for each milestone you intend to create.
-In analytics, Tier represents a Java Virtual Machine (JVM) service, such as an authentication service, in your application environment.
+For Analytics, the tier represents a Java Virtual Machine (JVM) service, such as an authentication service, in your application environment.
 Business Transaction is the cross-tier processing path representing the request for a service provided by the application.

 Define the milestones that comprise your workflow and the fields to extract at each milestone.
-You can reorder the milestones in the UI using drag-and-drop.
+You can reorder the milestones freely.

 Once you name the primary key, you can not change the name unless the definition is in the draft state.
 See Business Journey Life Cycle for more information.